docker/cagent/examples/WORKFLOW_README.md

 ## Notes

-- Each agent's output is passed as text to the next agent
+- Each agent's output is passed as text to the next step
+- For parallel steps, outputs are concatenated in the order specified in the `steps` array
 - The workflow stops immediately if any agent fails
 - Model overrides can be specified per agent using `--model agent_name=provider/model`
-- Currently only supports `type: agent` workflow steps (future: conditions, parallel execution)
+- Supports both `type: agent` (sequential) and `type: parallel` (concurrent) workflow steps
-- The final output of the workflow is the output from the last agent in the sequence
+- The final output of the workflow is the output from the last step in the sequence
+- Parallel execution provides true concurrency - agents run simultaneously, not sequentially